-In cases that concern the pharmaceutical industry, the Board typically uses Intercontinental Medical Statistics' data and Anatomical Therapeutic Chemical (ATC) product classification.
+In cases that concern the pharmaceutical industry, the Board typically uses Intercontinental Medical Statistics' data and anatomical therapeutic chemical (ATC) product classification.
 The ATC classification is hierarchical and has 16 categories (A, B, C, D etc), each with up to four levels.
 The first level (ATC 1) is the most general and the fourth level (ATC 4) is the most detailed.
-The Board usually relies on the third level of the ATC classification (ATC 3), which allows medicines to be grouped in terms of their therapeutic indications (ie, their intended use), as a starting point for inquiring about product market definition in competition cases (eg, Actavis/ Roche, 15 November 2007, 07-86/1082-418; UCB/Schwarz Pharma 14 December 2006, 06-90/113-335; Solvay/BTG, 6 December 2006, 06-87/1134-332).
-There have been cases, albeit rarely, where the Board has also taken into account ATC 4 classifications or has opted for a narrower market definition than the ATC 3 classification (Novartis/ Ebewe Spezial-Pharma, 17 June 2010, 10-44/783-260).
+The Board usually relies on the third level of the ATC classification (ATC 3), which allows medicines to be grouped in terms of their therapeutic indications (ie, their intended use), as a starting point for inquiring about product market definition in competition cases (eg, Valeant, 11 July 2013, 13-44/552-246; Actavis/Roche, 15 November 2007, 07-86/1082-418; UCB/Schwarz Pharma 14 December 2006, 06-90/113-335; Solvay/BTG, 6 December 2006, 06-87/1134-332).
+There have been cases, albeit rarely, where the Board has also taken into account ATC 4 classifications or has opted for a narrower market definition than the ATC 3 classification (Novartis/ Ebewe Spezial-Pharma, 17 June 2010, 10-44/783-260; GlaxoSmithKline, 3 June 2004, 04-40/453-114).

 The Board consistently defines the relevant geographical market as Turkey, without further segmentation on the basis of different regions of the country.
 15 In what circumstances will a product and geographical overlap between two merging parties be considered problematic?

-Concentrations that do not create or strengthen a dominant position and do not significantly impede effective competition in a relevant product market within the whole or part of Turkey are to be cleared by the Board.
+Concentrations that do not create or strengthen a dominant position and do not significantly impede effective competition in a relevant product market within all or part of Turkey are to be cleared by the Board.
 Article 3 of the Competition Law defines dominant position as 'any position enjoyed in a certain market by one or more undertakings by virtue of which those undertakings have the power to act independently from their competitors and purchasers in determining economic parameters such as the amount of production, distribution, price and supply'.
 Market shares of about 40 per cent and higher can be considered, along with other factors such as vertical foreclosure or barriers to entry, as an indicator of a dominant position in a relevant product market.
 However, a merger or acquisition can only be blocked when the concentration not only creates or strengthens a dominant position but also significantly impedes the competition in the whole territory of Turkey or in a substantial part of it, pursuant to article 7 of the Competition Law.
 Unilateral effects have been the predominant criteria in the Authority's assessment of mergers and acquisitions in Turkey.
-That said, there have been a couple of exceptional cases where the Board discussed the coordinated effects under a 'joint dominance test' (Gaziantep Çimento, 20 December 2005, 05-86/1190-342).
+That said, there have been a couple of exceptional cases where the Board discussed the coordinated effects under a 'joint dominance test' (Gaziantep Çimento, 20 December 2005, 05-86/1190-342; TEB, 18 September 2000, 00-35/393-220).